epomatti/azure-identity-security/README.md

 ## Scenarios

+The following additional scenarios are implemented in this project.

 ### Adding objects to a Security Group

 It's possible to add the following objects to a Security Group: